Rheumatic fever - Complications of rheumatic fever

-Rheumatic heart disease is both the most common and the most serious complication that can arise in cases of rheumatic fever, occurring in an estimated 9-34% of cases.
+Rheumatic heart disease is a common and potentially serious complication that can arise in cases of rheumatic fever.

-Rheumatic heart disease develops when high levels of inflammation lead to the valves in the heart becoming damaged and stiffened, meaning that the normal flow of blood through the heart has been disrupted.
+Rheumatic heart disease develops when inflammation causes the valves in the heart to become damaged and stiffened, meaning that the normal flow of blood through the heart is disrupted.

 Symptoms of rheumatic heart disease include:

-Mild to moderate rheumatic heart disease can usually be treated with medication, such as ACE inhibitors.
+Mild rheumatic heart disease can usually be treated with medication, such as ACE inhibitors.
 ACE inhibitors relax your arteries, making it easier for your heart to pump blood around your body.